Could rubber from dandelions make tires more sustainable? | DW | 10.03.2021

 "Continental Tires tested the performance of the material and said that it was brilliant — in some cases better than Hevea rubber," said Dirk Prüfer, a plant biotechnologist on the Taraxagum team.

-Both Continental and competitor Apollo Tyres have used dandelion rubber to manufacture bike tires, and Contiental reports "promising" tests on dandelion truck tires.
+Both Continental and competitor Apollo Tyres have used dandelion rubber to manufacture bike tires, and Continental reports "promising" tests on dandelion truck tires.

 Apollo was part of the EU-funded DRIVE4EU consortium, a project that ran from 2014 to 2018 and worked on developing the entire production chain for dandelion rubber, starting with cultivation.